reeshuffled/reeshuffled.github.io/_posts/2024-12-11-Romance-Is-Personally-Constructed.md

 - Love/Romance
 title: Romance Is Personally Constructed
 slug: romance-is-personally-constructed
-description: A philosophical account of romance as a category of action.
+description: A philosophical account of romance as personally defined niche of actions.
 started_at: '2024-12-08 16:15:00'
 ---